 Roon does not support software implementations of squeezebox endpoints, and we do not test with them as part of our QA process.
 If you attempt to do this, you are on your own.

-Speaker Setup is part of the DSP Engine.
-For more information on accessing the DSP Engine, see here.
-Speaker setup helps correct for inconsistencies in speaker placement or sensitivity.
-For example, if the speakers are not equal distances from the ...
+Speaker Setup is part of Roon's MUSE suite.
+For more information on accessing MUSE, see here.
+Speaker Setup is not included in MUSE for ARC.
+Speaker setup helps correct inconsistencies in speaker placement or sensitivity.
+For example, if the speakers ...

 Audio Setup Basics